Dedicated self-development student. Fascinated with researching and discovering the best ways to supercharge our lives!

 If you are driving it comes down to personal preference and goals.
 Are you staying in a hotel?
-Will you lug your kettlebells inside to workout in your room?
-Leave them in the car and take them with you to workout in some other destination?
+Will you lug your kettlebells inside to work out in your room?
+Leave them in the car and take them with you to work out at some other destination?
 You're getting the benefit of swinging some cold iron around and access to unique kettlebell exercises if you do.
 Like the TRX, you can use these anywhere if you can get them where you're going.

 On the other hand, you still have to lug these cannonballs around, and depending on how strong you are, this could be a bit of a hassle.
 The TRX will fit in your backpack if you're headed to the beach or on a hike and you probably won't notice the weight.

-If you're workout area is the 3'x5' space between the bed and the bedroom wall, you have plenty of room for a couple of kettlebells and ample space to workout.
-These things can be brutally effective if you have to stand in a two foot square closet to workout for that matter.
+If your workout area is the 3'x5' space between the bed and the bedroom wall, you have plenty of room for a couple of kettlebells and ample space to work out.
+These things can be brutally effective if you have to stand in a two-foot square closet to work out for that matter.
 Bottom line?
-Kettlebells are pick-up and go, no set-up (just a warm-up) required.
+Kettlebells are pick-up and go, no set-up (just a warm-up) is required.

 The TRX is convenient once you have it set up.
 You can use their X-mount to have a permanent anchor point in your chosen workout area or mount it using the door anchor.
 I personally prefer the X-mount in the garage to the door anchor.
 Not too many doors I would trust with my weight in this house.